Agetuni/Safaricom/README.md

 I used the .net6 web API with MS SQL.
 I used docker-compse to orchestreat the MSSQL servce to the API.
-I also wrote kuberenetes deploying samole command on file called kub.yml
+I also wrote kuberenetes deploying sample command on file called kub.yml

 ## Contributing